Stability Based Generalization Bounds for Exponential Family Langevin Dynamics: Experiment Details

-The bound in Theorem~\ref{theo:efld} can now be directly applied to Lemma~\ref{theo:stab} to get expected stability based generalization bounds for any EFLD algorithm. \begin{restatable}{theo}{theoefldstab} Consider an exponential family Langevin dynamics (EFLD) algorithm of the form~\eqref{eq:efld1}-\eqref{eq:efld2} with a $c_2$-smooth log-partition function $\psi$.
-Then, for mini-batch size $b \leq n/2$, with $c = c_0 \sqrt{5 c_2}$ (with $c_0$ as in Proposition~\ref{prop:hell}) and $\alpha_{t|}^2 \geq 8 c_2 \Delta_{t|}^2(\bar{S}_{n+1})$ (as in Theorem~\ref{theo:efld}, with the conditioning on $\w_{t-1}$ hidden to avoid clutter), we have \end{restatable}
+Theorem~\ref{theo:efld} can now be directly applied to Lemma~\ref{theo:stab} to get expected stability based generalization bounds for EFLD. \begin{restatable}{theo}{theoefldstab} In the setting of Proposition~\ref{prop:hell} consider an exponential family Langevin dynamics (EFLD) algorithm of the form~\eqref{eq:efld1}-\eqref{eq:efld2} with a $c_2$-smooth log-partition function $\psi$.
+Then, for mini-batch size $b \leq n/2$, with $c = c_0 \sqrt{5 c_2}$ (with $c_0$ as in Proposition~\ref{prop:hell}) and $\alpha_{t|}^2 \geq 8 c_2 \Delta_{t|}^2(\bar{S}_{n+1})$ (as in Theorem~\ref{theo:efld}, with the conditioning on $\w_{t-1}$ hidden to avoid clutter), we have